-February to May 2016: Proposal for Neighbourhood Area October 2016: Stage One Survey to determine vision, objectives and key issues in relation to topic areas March 2017: Proposals for, and invitation to join, Sub-Groups.
+February to May 2016: Proposal for Neighbourhood Area

+October 2016: Stage One Survey to determine vision, objectives and key issues in relation to topic areas

+March 2017: Proposals for, and invitation to join, Sub-Groups.
 The Sub-Groups subsequently met periodically to research and draft the relevant sections for the Neighbourhood Plan.

-December 2017 to January 2018: Stage Two Survey to help define specific policy outcomes
+December 2017 to January 2018: Stage Two Survey undertaken, the results of which were used to help inform specific policy development.

 February to September 2018: Invitation to landowners with land outside the Defined Development Boundary to discuss proposals for future land use.
+Two open meetings were held following requests from Terry Pegrum (19th June 2018) and Christopher Seal of PJ Seal Estates (6th July 2018).

-April to May 2018: Invitation for affected landowners to respond to the independent consultant reports on Local Green Spaces and Key Views
+April to May 2018: Invitation for affected landowners to respond to the independent consultant reports on Local Green Spaces and Key Views.
+Written replies were provided to affected landowners and a meeting held with Wessex Water at their head office on 13th September 2018.